lahrry/Git-Instruction/Lap Report 5 assignment.md

 Hi this is Bella Jeong who is cs15l tutor and thank you for reaching me out.
 I will be helping you out with this problem today!
 As I can see, I think you have a problem in "reversed()" method in ArrayExamples.java file.
+I don't see any problems in your ArrayTests.java file however, I think there could be an error in your ArrayExamples.java code, specifically in reversed() method.